 - change your FTP account passwords

 - change your SSH account passwords

 - change your domain registrar password that controls your domain name attached to your WordPress site

 - change your email address password that is connected to your site

 - consider changing your MySQL passwords

 - Make sure that your WordPress site is hosted by a trusted hosting company, discusses your security concerns and which security features and processes they offer with their hosting.
-Check with the hosting company if they provide the most recent stable versions of all server software and how often they upgrade. that they have the reliable methods for backup and recovery, if a server has been compromised by a hack.
+Check with the hosting company if they provide the most recent stable versions of all server software and how often they upgrade. that they have reliable methods for backup and recovery if a server has been compromised by a hack.

 - Make sure that the theme and plugins that you using are from trusted third-party developers that have regular updates

-- Update WordPress, plugins and theme as soon as there are updates available, do not wait.
+- Update WordPress, plugins, and theme as soon as there are updates available, do not wait.

 - When you change your passwords, change the SALT keys in the wp-config.php file – The SALT keys, once changed, will automatically log out anyone in your site and will require users to re-login.
 This is a helpful step because if there is someone in your WordPress admin area that shouldn’t be there, this will log that user out of the WordPress site and require them to attempt a new login.
-Since the passwords were already changed, that user will be unable to use old “acquired” passwords.
+Since the passwords were already changed, the user will be unable to use old “acquired” passwords.